MacBook (2006–2012): Design

-The design had stylistic traits of the MacBook Air which were also implemented into the design of the MacBook Pro.
+The design of the unibody MacBook has stylistic traits of the MacBook Air that were also implemented into the design of the unibody MacBook Pro.
 This model is thinner than the original polycarbonate MacBooks, and it made use of a unibody aluminum case with tapered edges.
 The keyboard of the higher-end model included a backlight.

 Reception

 Although Gizmodo concluded it to be "our favorite MacBook to date," they did claim, at this time, its display was inferior to that found on the MacBook Pro and MacBook Air, alleging a smaller viewing angle, washed-out colors, and dimmer backlighting.
 Similarly, AppleInsider and Engadget concluded it "may well be Apple's best MacBook to date" and "these are terrific choices—not only from an industrial design standpoint, but in specs as well" respectively, while also drawing attention to a lower quality display as compared with the MacBook Pro and MacBook Air.
 Charlie Sorrel of Wired News reached a similar conclusion about the MacBook display, citing its poor contrast and lack of vertical angle in comparison with the MacBook Pro and even the older white MacBook.
 Peter Cohen wrote an article discussing the loss of the FireWire port for Macworld, saying "The absence of FireWire ports is certainly an inconvenience for some users.
 But it shouldn’t be considered a deal-breaker for most of us, anyway."